biologist79/ESPuino/README.md

 ESPuino can also be used to stream audio (a2dp-source) to a bluetooth headset or external bluetooth speakers.
 This mode can be enabled/disabled via a RFID-modification-card or by assigning action `CMD_TOGGLE_BLUETOOTH_SOURCE_MODE` to a button (or multi-button).
 Applying this will restart ESPuino immediately.
 Activated bluetooth is indicated by four slow rotating *blue-violet* LEDs.
 After the bluetooth headset is connected LEDs turn to blue.
 Please note: due to memory-restrictions it's not possible to run bluetooth in parallel with WiFi.
 This finally means that you cannot stream webradio via bluetooth or access webgui while this mode is enabled.

 ## Port-expander
 There might be situations where you run out of GPIOs.
 To address this, port-expander [PCA9555](https://www.nxp.com/docs/en/data-sheet/PCA9555.pdf) can be used to extend number of input-channels (output-mode is only supported in special cases).
-This port-expander provides 2 ports with 8 channels each - so 16 channels in total.
+PCA9555 provides 2 ports with 8 channels each - so 16 channels in total.
 To activate PCA9555 you need to enable `PORT_EXPANDER_ENABLE`.
 Like GPIOs in your develboard-specific settings-file, you can assign numbers.
 Range is 100->115 where 100: port 0 channel 0 -> 107: port 0 channel 7; 108: port 1 channel 0 -> 115: port 1 channel 7.
 Via `expanderI2cAddress` port-expander's I2C-address can be changed.
 It's `0x20` if all A0, A1, A2 are wired to GND.<br />

 ## After ESPuino is connected to your WiFi
 After making ESPuino part of your LAN/WiFi, the 'regular' webgui is available at the IP assigned by your router (or the configured hostname).
 Using this GUI you can: